Questions about travelling on Northland Ferries, buying tickets or getting a Resident/Frequent User Card? We’ve got all the answers here.

 Hokianga: Additional passengers travelling in vehicles are $2 per person.
 Foot passengers are also $2 per person.

-If you are ready to board the Hokianga Ferry at the advertised departure time and the ferry is not there, it is most likely shuttling (ie. operating increased departures) due to heavy demand.
+If you are ready to board the ferry at the advertised departure time and the ferry is not there, it is most likely shuttling (i.e. the operating schedule has been temporarily abandoned and the ferry is running continuously to increase departures) due to heavy demand.
 The ferry will return shortly.

 Yes, dogs can travel on our ferries.
 On our passenger ferry services dogs must be on a lead and restrained throughout the trip.
 On our vehicle ferry services dogs must remain inside the vehicle throughout the trip.